Capotauro: History of observations

-Capotauro appears to be very bright for a young galaxy.
+Capotauro would also be very bright for a young galaxy.
 The object's apparent luminosity implies a mass near a billion suns which is difficult to reconcile with current theories.
 Nicha Leethochawalit from the National Astronomical Research Institute of Thailand said "To achieve such a mass, the efficiency at which the galaxy turned gas into stars would have to be close to 100 percent", whereas an efficiency of 10-20% is thought to be more usual.
-Possibilities include: a black hole star, a brown dwarf, an ultra-young galaxy, a nearer dusty galaxy (or interloper) and a rogue or hostless planet.